SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-LogSpawnTablesAfterLoadingLevel**: Log all spawn chances.

+**-LogVehicleWheelConfigurations**: Log automatic creation of vehicle asset's ``WheelConfigurations`` property for older vehicles.
+Useful when converting vehicles to the new format.

 **-NetTransport=** *enum* (``SteamNetworking``, ``SteamNetworkingSockets``): SteamNetworkingSockets was used to enable the `ISteamNetworkingSockets <https://partner.steamgames.com/doc/api/ISteamNetworkingSockets>`_ networking API, but this has since become default.
 SteamNetworking can be used to revert to the older, deprecated `ISteamNetworking <https://partner.steamgames.com/doc/api/ISteamNetworking>`_ networking API.

 **-NoDefaultLog**: Disables log file creation unless a plugin calls setLogFilePath.